haotian2006/Chrono/README.md

 My custom replication solution aims to solve both these issues, while also providing lower bandwidth than roblox's solution.

 Features:
 * Proximity based replication - Using my spatial hashing grid library that I have open sourced [here](https://parihsz.github.io/Schlop/Grid.html), I can efficiently find players in proximity & dynamically calculate the tick rate for their replication.
-What this does, is it reduces updates for player's far away / not in combat - which will reduce bandwidth.
+What this does, is it reduces updates for player's far away - which will reduce bandwidth.
 * Dynamic interpolation buffer - My interpolation buffer is dynamically calculated using tick rate + the average latency of the preceding packets - and then checking the packet offset distance between the arrived & average latency
 * Snapshot interpolation - Smoothly interpolates between snapshots to provide non jittery movement mechanics and deal with packet loss.
 * Buffer based networking - Packs data into buffers to lower bandwidth even at higher tick rates.